kenba/cl3/README.md

 A functional, safe Rust interface to the Khronos OpenCL 3.0 [C API](https://github.com/KhronosGroup/OpenCL-Headers/blob/master/CL/cl.h) based upon the [cl-sys](https://crates.io/crates/cl-sys) OpenCL FFI bindings.
+It is the foundation of the [opencl3](https://crates.io/crates/opencl3) crate which provides a simpler, object based model of the OpenCL 3.0 API.

 [OpenCL 3.0](https://www.khronos.org/registry/OpenCL/specs/3.0-unified/html/OpenCL_API.html)
 is a unified specification that adds little new functionality to previous OpenCL versions.